Pythm/ad-ElectricalManagement/README.md

 > App is written to control electricity at your home location and will only change charging amps on chargers/cars that are home.
 If you want to control electricity usage in other places, I recommend creating a separate Home Assistant and AppDaemon instance for each location.

 > [!TIP]
 > I use sensors from Tibber Pulse connected to HAN port.
-Check out https://tibber.com/ If you are interested in switching to Tibber, you can use my invite link to get a startup bonus: https://invite.tibber.com/fydzcu9t
+Check out https://tibber.com/ If you are interested in changeing your electricity provider to Tibber, you can use my invite link to get a startup bonus: https://invite.tibber.com/fydzcu9t

 > [!NOTE]
 > Max usage limit is developed according to the new calculation that Norwegian Energy providers base their grid tariffs on.
 We pay extra for the average of the 3 highest peak loads in steps of 2-5 kWh, 5-10 kWh, etc. This should be adaptable to other tariffs with some modifications.